Quasi-periodic relativistic strings in the Minkowski space $\textbf{R}^{1+n}$: Proof of Main Result

-Next result shows that the solution $w^{\infty}$ is not a trivial periodic solution for (\ref{E3-6}). \begin{lemma} The periodic solution $w^{\infty}$ which is constructed in Lemma 14 is non-trivial. \end{lemma} \begin{proof} By induction, we prove that the periodic solution $w_{\infty}$ is a non-trivial, i.e.,
+Next result shows that the solution $w^{\infty}$ is a non-trivial solution for system (\ref{E3-6}). \begin{lemma} The periodic solution $w^{\infty}$ constructed in Lemma 14 is non-trivial. \end{lemma} \begin{proof} By induction, we prove that the periodic solution $w_{\infty}$ is a non-trivial, i.e.,

 As we chosen, $w^0$ is not constant.
 We prove that $w^0+w^1$ is not a constant, where $w^1$ is constructed in (\ref{E3-8}).
-Arguing by contradiction, assume we have
+Arguing by contradiction, assume that it holds

 By (\ref{E6-3}), we have

 which implies that

 Note that $E^0=\mathcal{J}_{\omega}w^0+2\omega^2\epsilon\Psi^{(N_1)}f(w^0_t,w_y^0,w^0_{tt},w_{yy}^0)$.
 By (\ref{E10-2}), we derive